 - The current VAT exemption for imports of goods in small consignment of a value of up to £15 into the UK will be abolished.

-- eBay will collect and remit VAT on consignments up to a value of £135 imported into the UK and sold to consumers.
+- eBay will collect and remit VAT on items and consignments up to a value of £135 imported into the UK and sold to consumers.

 - In cases where the seller is a non-UK business and the goods are already in the UK, eBay will collect and remit VAT for supplies of goods sold to consumers within the UK.